Private Uganda Journey

 mountain gorilla trekking in bwindi

-Later, drive to Lake Bunyonyi, the Place of Many Little Birds.
-The mood changes again as terraced hills and island-dotted water replace the dense forest.
+Later, a scenic transfer drive to Lake Bunyonyi, the Place of Many Little Birds.
+The mood changes again as terraced hills and island-dotted picturesque green tea plantations and beautiful landscapes. water replace the dense forest.
+The moody here is simply rest by the lake after the intensity of gorilla.
 Take a gentle boat ride, visit local islands, or simply rest by the lake after the intensity of gorilla trekking.

 • Batwa cultural encounter near Bwindi